randylien/create-design-system/README.md

 Please install [Node.js](https://nodejs.org/en/) first, and clone this project.

+You also need to [install yarn](https://yarnpkg.com/en/docs/install).

-Change your working directory into this project and execute this command.
+After installation, change your working directory into this project and execute this command.

 ```
-npm install
+yarn install
 ```

 It will install packages automactically.